LASY-org/lasy/docs/source/index.rst

     **Getting Started**
     ^^^^^^^^^^^^^^

-    New to :mod:`lasy`?
+    New to ``lasy``?
 Check this out for installation instructions and a first example.

     +++